Updated: 6 days ago

 So maybe the real explanation can be found in the superior Health Care system in Spain and in the world-leading Research and Development in BioScience backing it up?

-Medicsen, was announced as the winner of the first virtual Healthtech South Summit 2020 taking place on Youtube on April 28.
+Medicsen was announced as the winner of the virtual Healthtech South Summit (April 2020).
 Their CEO Eduardo W. Jørgensen de Vizcarrondo did the winning pitch for their Wearable device for people with diabetes, effectively replacing the use of needles to absorb the daily needs of insulin.

-Based in Madrid they have developed what they call a Smart-patch using ultrasound for the administration of insulin.
-In an interview with Nubentos, a further explanation is given by José Carlos Montesinos, CTO and Co-Founder:
+Based in Madrid, they have developed what they call a Smart-patch using ultrasound for the administration of insulin.
+In an interview with Nubentos, José Carlos Montesinos, CTO and Co-Founder, gives a further explanation:

 "(..), we close the whole cycle with a non-invasive patch of drug administration, without needles, controlled by our algorithm for the control and calculation of the dose in real time, something that no other company can offer for the moment in the market."